Marian 101: Things You Need to Know

 - Each year, forms will need to be completed in PowerSchool prior to the first day of school.
 The mailing in July will further outline these details.

 - Academic schedule, grades, discipline points, parking and lunch fee balances are in PowerSchool.

 - To change your information, click on e-registration at the bottom left-hand corner.
 Contact Donna Smith at firstname.lastname@example.org or 402.571.2618×1127 if you have questions.

-- The NSAA requires an annual physical dated after May 1 of the previous spring in order to participate in any sanctioned athletics.
+- The NSAA requires an annual physical dated after May 1 to participate in any sanctioned athletics.

 - The physician must complete a Marian form.
 Forms are available here.
 Make sure to fill out both forms completely.

 - Forms may be handed in at any time during the school year for spring sports.